 Probiotics represent a form of supplemental "good" bacteria that inhabit your colon.
 If you are healthy, follow a healthy diet full of probiotic foods and are void of serious digestive disease, the use of probiotic supplements is unnecessary.

 Those with certain issues or imbalances may benefit from supplemental forms of probiotics in your diet.
 However, no industry standard exists for dosing per ailment and the duration of using probiotics varies as well.

 Since your body works to naturally maintain a healthy balance of these "good" bacteria, there's no need to take probiotic supplements regularly.
 Instead, once your symptoms improve, it may be time to stop taking them.
 Of course, since this is a medical decision, it's best to consult with your doctor.
 She will be able to best determine if probiotics are helpful for your ailments, which ones you should take and for how long.

 The duration that you take probiotics for is directly related to the ailment for which you are taking them.
 While there are some general guidelines, it's best to consult with your physician to determine the best course of treatment.

-Your colon is host to trillions of bacteria, mostly harmless and serving the purpose of keeping bad bacteria from disrupting digestion or causing infectious disease.
-Illness, lowered immunity, stress, poor diet or taking antibiotic medications can deplete your healthy gut bacteria thus allowing pathogens to wreak havoc on your colon.
+Your colon is host to trillions of bacteria, mostly harmless and serving the purpose of keeping harmful bacteria from disrupting digestion or causing infectious disease.
+Illness lowered immunity, stress, poor diet, or taking antibiotic medications can deplete your healthy gut bacteria, thus allowing pathogens to wreak havoc on your colon.

 Duration of Use